dvdesolve/l2-multimd/README.md

 Syntax:
 `GAUSSIANROOT /path/to/gaussian/installation`

+### **CP2KROOT**
+This is the directory where CP2K executable files (`cp2k.<VERSION>`, `cp2k_shell.<VERSION>`, `graph.<VERSION>`, `libcp2k_unittest.<VERSION>`) are located.
+Due to extreme variety of CP2K custom build configurations it cannot be predicted from CP2K root directory.
+Usually these executables are located in `exe/<ARCH>` subdirectory of cp2k root directory, for example, `/home/user/cp2k/exe/local_cuda_plumed`.
+Path may contain whitespaces but should be quoted.
+Because of how Lomonosov-2 cluster works CP2K distrib and all its computational libraries should be installed on scratch filesystem too.
+Ignored if selected engine is not `cp2k`.

+Syntax:
+`CP2KROOT /path/to/cp2k/installation/`

 ### **RUNTIME**
 Sets the runtime limit for the whole bunch of tasks.
 After that time SLURM will interrupt the job.
 Default value is `05:00`.